 Applicability of the Guidelines

-The present Guidelines apply as of their adoption until the last day of the elections.
+The present Guidelines apply to the entire European election campaign up to and including the last day of the elections.
 Their applicability does not depend on any other national or European rule establishing official campaign periods.